 - Mortgage repayments: You'll need to make your mortgage repayments at least once a month.
 The sum you will pay depends on your loan type, your lender, and the amount you borrow.
 Use our Mortgage Repayments Calculator to determine how much your home loan repayments might be.

 - Loan administration fees: Many lenders charge a 'service' or administrative fee that accompanies each of your mortgage repayments.

 Thinking of buying a home?
-Check out our home loan borrowing power tool to find out how much you can borrow in 5 simple steps.
+Check out our home loan borrowing power tool to find out how much you can borrow in a few simple steps.